AdobeDocs/learning-manager.en/help/migrated/integrate-aem-captivate-prime.md

 The content package, is available as a zip file, and is compatible with AEM 6.4 and AEM 6.5.

-## Install Captivate Prime component {#installcaptivateprimecomponent}
+## Install Learning Manager component {#installcaptivateprimecomponent}

-Install the Captivate Prime content package using the AEM Package Manager:
+Install the Learning Manager content package using the AEM Package Manager:

 >[!NOTE]
 >